Free Rob Will

 If the death penalty exists, innocent people will continue to be executed.
 With possibly innocent people such as Carlos DeLuna, Cameron Todd Willingham, and Robert Pruett, to name a few, having been executed – it is clear that the appeals process Texas has instilled in their court system does not work.
 The appeals process largely focuses on legal errors, not on facts surrounding the person’s actual innocence.
 This makes it almost impossible to catch all the mistakes made during the process of a person’s arrest, trial, conviction and death sentence.
-For example, if a person was convicted of capital murder and sentenced to death, they have one chance to raise new issues on their direct appeal – thanks to the Anti-Death Penalty and Terrorist Act of 1996.
-If they do not raise those issues directly after their sentencing, regardless of how much they point to their actual innocence, the district court does not have jurisdiction to rule on the issues.
-This is a real problem for many innocent people on death row, Rob included, since many of their appealante attorneys did not do a sufficient enough job in their direct appeal.
+For example, if a person was convicted of capital murder and sentenced to death– thanks to the Anti- Terrorism and Effective Death Penalty Act 1996- they are heavily restricted in their appeals regardless of how much evidence points to their actual innocence.
+This is a real problem for many innocent people on death row, Rob included, since many of their appelate attorneys did not do a sufficient enough job in their appeals.

 The use of the death penalty has largely declined throughout America since the spike in 1999 of 98 total executions and a decrease to 2019 of 22 executions.
 The issue is continuing to gain attention and concern of American’s as less and less death sentences continue to be imposed by the states, resulting in fewer innocent people being sent to death row.